MaiQD/-udacity-azure-devops-project3-ensuring-quality-qeleases/README.md

     - id_rsa (secret key from the ssh key we created in step 1)
     - terraform.tfvars (terraform variables file)
     ![Sercure file](./assets/images/securefiles.png)
+### 4. Go to the VM and download chrome driver
+1. Go to the VM and download the chrome driver.
+2. Unzip the chrome driver.
+3. Copy the chrome driver to the directory of the VM.
+4. Copy the path of the chrome driver to the <code>azure-pipelines.yaml</code> file line <code>279</code>.
 ## Output
 ## References:
 - https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret